uzairahmedkayani/FridgeGPT/README.md

    - Backend API: http://localhost:5000

 ### Usage
-1. Open the application in your browser
+1. Open the app in your browser.
+2. Register if you haven't already.
-2. Enter ingredients separated by commas (e.g., "chicken, rice, vegetables")
+3. Type your available ingredients, separated by commas (e.g., "chicken, rice, vegetables").
-3. Click "Generate Recipe"
+4. Click the "Generate Recipe" button.
-4. View your AI-generated recipe!
+5. Review or save your personalized AI-generated recipe.

 ## 🔧 Technical Stack